Skip to content

 Clinical Experience

-• Students will have on-the-job experience in area clinics during a five-week (minimum of 184 hours), unpaid, full-time practicum during the final semester of the program.
+• Students will have on-the-job experience in area clinics during a five-week (minimum of 184 hours), full-time practicum during the final semester of the program.
+Students will be assigned to work in clinics that have an affiliation agreement with NWTC.
+Practicum sites will be assigned by the practicum coordinator.
+If the student wishes to request a site out of the Green Bay area, every effort will be made by the practicum coordinator to accommodate the student request.
+Site placements outside of the NWTC District need approval from the district program and are often not available.
 Students will be required to purchase a uniform, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
-Students may be expected to travel distances, and participate in p.m. clinicals.
+Students may be expected to travel distances and participate in p.m. clinicals.
 Students may be required to complete drug testing by clinical agencies.

 Wisconsin Caregiver Law

 NWTC is required to comply with the Wisconsin Caregiver Law (1997 WISCONSIN ACT 27).
 The completion of a caregiver background check includes the review of criminal records for convictions of serious crimes or a history of improper behavior.
-Students accepted into this program must complete a background check through www.viewpointscreening.com/nwtc AND complete a Background Information Disclosure (BID) form disclosing any acts, crimes, or convictions prior to program entry.
+Students accepted into this program must complete a background check through www.viewpointscreening.com/nwtc AND complete a Background Information Disclosure (BID) form disclosing any acts, crimes, or convictions prior to program entry and/or clinical, practicum, field experience.
 The information provided in the BID form must be truthful and match any findings on the criminal record check.
 Information regarding this process is provided to students immediately upon acceptance into the program.
-Students with a criminal history may be denied access to placement at the discretion of the clinical or practicum site.
-Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee clinical/practicum placement or guarantee graduation within typical program timing.
+Please review your entry/admission checklist.
+Students with a criminal history may be denied access to placement at the discretion of the clinical, practicum, or field experience site.
+Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee clinical/practicum/field experience placement or guarantee graduation.

 Defy expectations and follow your passion